Abdu1R4hmn/Capture-The-Flag-Website/README.md

 ---

 ## About the Project

-Cybersecurity threats continue to increase, yet beginners have limited safe and accessible platforms to develop practical skills.
+Cybercrime cases continue to rise globally, yet beginners often lack a safe and accessible environment to learn cybersecurity practically.
-This project introduces a Capture The Flag (CTF) learning system with:
+This project addresses that challenge by providing a structured learning platform where users complete ethical hacking challenges to build foundational skills.
-- Progressive beginner-focused challenges
+The focus is to provide:

-- Secure user authentication and role-based features
+- Beginner-friendly cybersecurity challenges
-- Continuous challenge improvement through user feedback
+- Practical exposure to security concepts

-The platform is intended for cybersecurity education, especially at UTM (Universiti Teknologi Malaysia).
+- A safe platform for learning ethical hacking techniques

 ---